ushahidi/platform-client-mzima/README.md

 If you can run the `mobile:serve` script command above without problems, then you can already launch the mobile client on an android emulator if you have android studio and have set up an android emulator in android studio.

+The android emulator devices that would generally work are android versions 11.0 and above.

-In the root of this repository, run the script command in the code block below to launch/open the mobile client on an android phone emulator:
+Once android studio and emulators have been set up, in the root of this repository, run the script command in the code block below to launch/open the mobile client on an android phone emulator:

 ````
 npm run mobile:android